 - I. Written notification of the Placement of the adopted child; and - II.
 Payment of any additional premium required for the adopted child's coverage under this Group Policy.

 Newborn Child

-Coverage under this Group Policy will be provided for each newborn child of a Covered Member from the moment of birth.
+Coverage under this Group Policy will be provided for each newborn child of a Member from the moment of birth for thirty-one (31) days.

 The Covered Employee must give Us: